 Is Spread Betting Tax Free?

-Spread betting has become popular in recent years, not least as a way to potentially make large profits and to follow the markets without having to own the actual assets.
+Spread betting has become popular in recent years, enabling retail traders to potentially generate large profits without owning the asset they are speculating on, such as gold or crude oil.
 But one question that many spread bettors ask is this: is spread betting tax free?

 Spread Betting Brokers